Why ChondroFiller's Biocompatible Design Makes It a Safe Non-Surgical Knee Injection

 Frequently Asked Questions

-- A non-surgical injection with simple recovery: most people are up and about the same day and resume normal activities promptly, with no surgical rehabilitation.
+• Treatment is an outpatient injection appointment.
+Most people are up and about the same day and resume normal activities promptly, without the rehabilitation demands associated with open surgery.
+Recovery is generally simple compared with surgical alternatives.

 Where to go from here